 Raising a Reader is a national organization with a mission to engage caregivers in a routine of book-sharing with very young children starting at birth.
 Book-sharing fosters brain development, relationships, a love of reading, and literacy skills that are critical for school success.

-How Raising A Reader works:
+How Raising a Reader Works:

 Reading Ready Pittsburgh connects with interested local childcare programs.

-The book bag rotation is paired with parent training and information on how to effectively share books to promote children’s early literacy skills and love of learning.
+Book bag rotation is paired with parent training and information on how to effectively share books to promote children’s early literacy skills and love of learning.